 The school has access to various support services provided by the local authority.
 These include an Educational Psychologist (EP), Cheshire East Autism Team (CEAT), and The Inclusion Quality Team.
 Queries about support for individuals or on more general issues are raised with the assigned person.
-Concerns about behaviour are initially raised with the EP, and those about attendance with the EWO.
-If the concern is initially about learning, the EP will be the first contact.
-If advice is needed on children who are subject to statutory assessment, or who have EHC plans, then the school will contact the Assessment and Monitoring Team.
+Concerns about behaviour or about Cognition and Learning are initially raised with the EP.
+If advice is needed on children who are subject to statutory assessment, or who have EHC plans, then the school will contact the Cheshire East SEND Team.